Abhishek221188/Campus_Placement_Assignment/README.md

 Conclusion
 By using various machine learning models and combining them with a Voting Classifier, I was able to accurately predict whether students would be placed in campus placements.
 This approach can help educational institutions improve their placement strategies and assist students in securing jobs.
-The complete project, including the code and report, has been uploaded to GitHub.
-You can find it [here](your-github-link).